pythonhealthdatascience/stars-ciw-example/README.md

 > This is a free service.
 If the app has not been used for a while it will be "asleep" to save resources.
 Please be patient while the app "wakes up".
 This will be a short time.

+🎉 This app has been adapted by [Sammi Rosser](https://github.com/Bergam0t) to incorporate an animation of the model created using the [vidigi](https://github.com/Bergam0t/vidigi) package.
+Check it our in her repository: <https://github.com/Bergam0t/ciw-example-animation>

 ## Online Notebooks via Binder

 The python code for the model has been setup to run online in Jupyter notebooks via binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pythonhealthdatascience/stars-ciw-examplar/HEAD)